What is your study programme?

 The Clinic has also worked on the project on ‘Access to Justice for Gun ViolenceExternal link’ in cooperation with the Asser Institute and the Mexican Ministry of Foreign Affairs.
 Students have developed a memorandum on legal remedies available to gun victims across European jurisdictions.

 In addition, Professor Yvonne DondersExternal link is member of the UN Human Rights Committee as of January 2023.
+The Amsterdam International Law Clinic runs a recurrent project to provide her with research support.
 A clinic team assists her in preparing the sessions of the HRC.
 During these sessions, several State reports as well as individual communications will be discussed.
 There can also be discussions on (draft) general comments.

 Other examples of matters the Amsterdam International Law Clinic has been involved in include: